 Be sure to include the membership qualifications with your petition that require outstanding achievement.
-If the people who decide on new members are also experts in your field, your petition stands a better chance for approval.
+If the people who decide on new members are also experts in your field, your petition stands a better chance of approval.

 The USCIS will place weight on material that is published by a major media network or publication that provides your name in reference to your work.
-On the other hand, not much weight will be given on material that simply names a team that you worked with to complete the work.
+On the other hand, not much weight will be given to material that names a team that you worked with to complete the work.

 If you served as a judge or a workshop leader at a national or international event, this will go a long way in proving that you are outstanding.
 Be sure that you indicate what part you had to play in the judging.

-This criteria can be fulfilled by a wide variety of evidence as all research and teaching situations differ.
+These criteria can be fulfilled by a wide variety of evidence as all research and teaching situations differ.
 On the whole, however, your work needs to have been original and must be related to your field.
 Work with your immigration attorney to determine what kind of research will make your case eligible for an EB-1B.

 Yes.
-In fact you can file for multiple green cards simultaneously to increase your chances of approval.
+In fact, you can file for multiple green cards simultaneously to increase your chances of approval.

 The answer to that question depends on your circumstances.
 The EB-1A does not require a job offer and so does not require an employer.
 On the other hand, it is the more difficult visa to obtain.
 As mentioned above, it may be best to file for both at the same time.